Regularized Stochastic Dual Dynamic Programming for convex nonlinear optimization problems: Numerical experiments

 \subsubsection{Risk-neutral multistage linear problem with direct transaction costs \eqref{eq1dp}-\eqref{eq2dp}}

-We report in Table \ref{resultstosddpreg1} the computational time and number of iterations required for SDDP and SDDP-REG-PREV-REG2 to solve the instance of portfolio problem \eqref{eq1dpra}-\eqref{eq2dpra} obtained taking $T=48$ and the problem parameters given in Subsection \ref{DATA}.
-We observe that as in the deterministic case, the regularized decomposition method converges much faster (it is about 8.2 times faster) and requires much less iterations.
-We also refer to Figure \ref{boundsriskneutral} where the evolution of the upper and lower bounds and the gap (in \% of the upper bound) are represented for SDDP and SDDP-REG-PREV-REG2.
+We report in Table \ref{resultstosddpreg1} the computational time and number of iterations required for SDDP and SDDP-REG-PREV-REG2 to solve the instance of portfolio problem \eqref{eq1dpra}-\eqref{eq2dpra} obtained taking $T = 12,20,24$ and the problem parameters given in subsection \ref{DATA}.
+We observe that as in the deterministic case, the regularized decomposition method converges much faster (it is about twice as fast for $T=24$) and requires many fewer iterations.
+We also refer to Figure \ref{boundsriskneutral} where the evolution of the upper and lower bounds and the gap (in \% of the upper bound) are represented for SDDP and SDDP-REG-PREV-REG2 for $T=24$.
 We see that the gap decreases much faster with SDDP-REG-PREV-REG2.